 Drawing inspiration from the surrealist movement, cast in a unique shape with intricate details, this exclusive chair design by Boca do Lobo radiates a sense of fun, yet maintaining its sophisticated character.
-It was molded in traditional craftsmanship techniques and is available in Gold or silver plated aluminium alloy.
+It was molded in traditional craftsmanship techniques and is available in Gold or silver plated aluminum alloy.

 Cut Chair by Peter Bristol

 A plate concealed by a thick carpet allows a robust cantilevered seat.
-Three well placed leg “stumps” and the chair looks as though it has just been magically sliced apart.
+Three well-placed leg “stumps” and the chair looks as though it has just been magically sliced apart.
 Incredible!

 Coffee Chair by Sunhan Kwon